AndrewCLeonard/pizza-hunt/zz_notes/module_notes.md

 1. Create the Pizza controller.
 1. Create Pizza API routes.
 1. Test API and connect the front-end form.

+_could create routes first and hope that we have an understanding of what our functionality will eventually be, but it’s usually easier to determine the functionality before establishing the routes that carry that out._

 ### 18.1.3: Set Up the Project